Monday, March 22, 2021

 One idea at this stage is to make a list of all the individual tasks that go into running the home each day, time the task, think about how to do it in the most efficient way and then practice it until mastery is achieved.

 For example, as a beginning cook, it's a good idea to learn and even memorize individual recipes and practice these.
 As the basic recipes and techniques become automatized, more recipes can be added to the repertoire.
-(I suggest keeping a card file or a notebook of your recipes and adding to them new ones are found, tested and become part of the regular rotation of meals.)
+(I suggest keeping a card file or a notebook of your recipes and adding to them as new ones are found, tested and become part of the regular rotation of meals.)

 Homework: make a list of all the separate homemaking tasks you do every day in a notebook or on index cards....one card for each task.
 Go through your list or stack of cards each day.